 In Hessen's state capital ,Wiesbaden, on the cobbled Schlossplatz framed by historic buildings that include a red Neo-Gothic church and the Neo-Renaissance City Hall, you'll find the Shooting Stars Christmas Market.
 Comprising almost 130 stands selling handicrafts, hot food and excellent local mulled wine - Winzerglühwein, or "vintner's mulled wine") from the Rheingau wine region - the market is decorated with hundreds of lights, countless shooting stars and several enormous twinkling lilies.
 In addition, you'll find a Ferris wheel and a winter tavern at Mauritiusplatz and an ice rink and a cluster of wooden huts by the Hessian State Theatre.

 Further information about Wiesbaden's Shooting Star Christmas Market is available on the Wiesbaden Tourism website.

 As the birthplace of the Brothers Grimm, Hanau's Advent festivities come with an extra sprinkling of fairytale magic.
-Surrounding the city's monument to the brothers, Hanau's main Christmas market features a nostalgic mini Ferris wheel, a historic carousel and Hessen's largest Advent calendar.
+Surrounding the city's monument to the brothers, Hanau's main Christmas market features a nostalgic mini Ferris wheel, a fairytale train and a historic carousel.
 The charming Artists' Christmas Market nearby provides a lovely opportunity to buy locally-made handicrafts.

 Further information about Hanau Christmas Market can be found on the German Fairy Tale Road website.